 Tickets may also be purchased by credit card on this website, or at the door prior to each concert.

 Discounted tickets for individuals aged 28 and under are available for $5.00 at the door.

 Join us as we celebrate our 36th anniversary year!

-The Arizona Early Music Society is a non-profit organization supported by ticket sales, grants from the Arizona Commission on the Arts, the National Endowment for the Arts, and tax-deductible donations from audience members and local businesses.
+The Arizona Early Music Society is a non-profit organization supported by ticket sales, grants from the Arizona Commission on the Arts, the National Endowment for the Arts, the Western States Arts Federation, the Tucson Desert Song Festival, and tax-deductible donations from audience members and local businesses.